brunoggdev/database-query-builder/README.md

 # database-query-builder

-Made from absolute scratch, this is a simple yet quite poweful and totally independent class to abstract PDO and connect and build queries to a database through its methods.
+Made from absolute scratch, this is a very simple yet quite powerful project, totally independent from other libraries, consisting of only a class that abstracts PDO to connect to a database and build up queries to it through chaining methods.

-You can simply download and import the Database.php file or get it through composer.
+For now, you can simply download and import the Database.php file.

 # TODO

 * Add usage examples
+* Maybe make use of exceptions
 * Maybe configure to get through composer